turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 ### Strategies for Success
+* Make sure you are reviewing the original "What's Cooking" spec so you have a good idea for what the project and its requirements are.
 * Since this project is not separated out into iterations or user stories, make sure that you spending a good amount of time breaking apart tasks and using that project board wisely.
+Make sure to send over your project board to your PM as well.
 * Every group member must fully understand and be able to speak to all of the code changes that have been made.

+Please submit projects [here](https://docs.google.com/spreadsheets/d/1N4bLirAEpgNWVCeNJheoM6vnrlSB5Qy9ejsFeSbvxCQ/edit#gid=685056282) by **9pm on June 2nd.**

 # Written Feedback Rubric
 ## Functional Expectiations